 Dehalogenation of the Benzene Ring

-Halogens bound to the benzene ring are also reduced by catalytic reduction.
+Halogens bonded to the benzene ring are also reduced by catalytic reduction.
 Among the halogens, the fluorine atom (F) is not affected by the use of palladium on carbon.
 However, chlorine (Cl), bromine (Br), and iodine (I) atoms can be dehalogenated.

-For example, catalytic reduction of chlorobenzene yields benzene as shown below.
+For example, catalytic reduction of chlorobenzene yields benzene, as shown below.